Roblox/tarmac/README.md

 ## Vision
 - Tool to crawl tree for asset files (`tarmac`)
-	- Upload, copy, etc, assets into place they're being deployed
+	- Upload and copy assets
-		- Content folder when local
+		- Assets will be in the `content` folder during development
-		- Roblox website when deploying to production
+		- Assets will be uploaded to Roblox.com when deploying
-	- Produce asset manifest in root of project
+	- Produce asset manifests detailing what the status of each asset is
 - Rojo user plugin (`tarmac-rojo`)
 	- Reads asset manifest to figure out mapping
 	- Maps IDs and file paths to assets uploaded by tool